qeftser/tang/kf/README.md

 generators, then run each program to produce it's data.
 The resulting data can be visualized using gnuplot and the given scripts.

+## recursive_least_squares_filtering.h

+Contains implimentations of the zeroth, first, and second order recursive least squares filters.
+These are pretty nice and basically do the job of the least squares filter in real time.

+## /ch3

+Replication of the examples presented in chapter three.
+Run build.sh to compile the data generators.
+Each of these will generate data used by the plotting scripts.
+The fitting works, but the error margins on the error plots are either wrong or the scaling of the filters are wrong somewhere.
+Either way, it is not a big enough deal for me to care about right now :/.
+The filters work!